START-Hack/Syngenta_STARTHACK25/README.md

 **Requirements:**

-- Clarity in communicating the problem solution fit – how does this solution solve the problem
+- Clarity in communicating the problem-solution fit – how does this solution solve the problem

 - Usability of the solution based on the user base